 All children get sick from time to time.
 When your child isn’t feeling well it is important to know how to recognise symptoms, how to treat symptoms and when to call the doctor.

-Common infectious diseases that affects kids
+Common infectious diseases that affects children.

-With Children getting as many as eight colds per year or more, this contagious viral infection of the upper respiratory tract is the most common infectious disease and the number one reason kids visit the doctor and stay home from school.
+With Children getting as many as eight colds per year or more, this contagious viral infection of the upper respiratory tract is the most common infectious disease and the number one reason child’s visit the doctor and stay home from school.

 The first symptoms of a cold are often a tickle in the throat, a runny or stuffy nose, and sneezing.
-Kids with colds may also have a sore throat, cough, headache, mild fever, fatigue, muscle aches, and loss of appetite.
+Children with colds may also have a sore throat, cough, headache, mild fever, fatigue, muscle aches, and loss of appetite.

 When to call the doctor

-If your child’s symptoms get worse instead of better
+If your child’s symptoms get worse instead of better.

-If your child’s symptoms appear at the same time every year, or occur when your child is exposed to pollen, dust, animals, or another substance, your child could have an allergy
+If your child’s symptoms appear at the same time every year, or occur when your child is exposed to pollen, dust, animals, or another substance, your child could have an allergy.

 Also call the doctor if your child has any of these symptoms: